 During this clinic, we discussed organizational challenges and provided solutions for more efficient title production workflows.
 Given the enthusiastic response to the in-person clinic, we’re excited to share more of these tips.
 This content aims to provide title agencies with tactical advice for building more effective workflows.

 Our first tip centers on how title agencies can simplify their title production workflows by creating consistent procedures for managing exceptions in their standard workflows.
 After advising agencies across the country on how to set up workflows, our team has seen that many title agencies complicate their processes by attempting to build out a process for each possibility.
-Instead, agencies can establish a solid “core” workflow that excludes less common variations (such as client, region, or transaction-specific actions).
+Instead, agencies can establish a solid “base” workflow that excludes less common variations (such as client, region, or transaction-specific actions).
 Not only can this make workflows more efficient, but it can also make processes easier for employees to follow.
 Continue reading to learn how to use exception management to simplify workflows and design more straightforward closing processes.

 Standardizing workflows with exception management

 Standardized workflows can create a strong foundation that empowers businesses to innovate and adapt as they grow.
 In contrast, complex workflows with elaborate decision trees often become unmanageable as businesses try to scale their operations.
 Complicated workflows make it more difficult for businesses to train staff, maintain reporting, and pivot strategies.
-To avoid this, title agencies should have a strategy for establishing a core workflow and treating tasks that aren’t core as if they’re processing exceptions.
+To avoid this, title agencies should have a strategy for establishing a base workflow and treating tasks that aren’t base as if they’re processing exceptions.